 According to historian Tom Hambright, the little limes’ earliest appearance in anything Key-Lime-pie-like, came by way of sponge hookers.
 This lot, out on small skiffs for days at a time “hooking” sponges in the waters around Key West, usually set out with provisions of canned sweetened condensed milk and Cuban bread.
 When the bread started to go stale, they’d soak it in the milk, adding wild bird or turtle eggs, and curing the protein as you would ceviche, by squeezing Key lime juice over the mess.

 The segue to pie crust and home kitchens was helped along by an as-yet-unidentified Aunt Sally, who once worked in Key West’s William Curry Mansion.
 I chatted with David L. Sloan, author of “The Key West Key Lime Pie Cookbook,” who explained that Curry provisioned ships, and was thrilled with Borden’s invention of (non-spoilable) canned milk.
 Credited with being the first to bring sweetened condensed milk to the Keys, it’s likely Curry had a big store of it in his own larder for Aunt Sally to experiment with.
 The filling she developed with the milk, egg yolks & lime juice, endured.
-Here is is, (printed with permission from Sloan,) paired with a graham cracker crust and whipped cream.
+Here is my take on that recipe ( with permission from Sloan,) paired with a graham cracker crust and whipped cream.
+SOOOOOOO good!

 - 1 1/2 cups graham cracker crumbs